 - Hold boundaries and follow through on consequences – While you should include your teen or young adult when setting boundaries and deciding on consequences, it is up to you to hold those boundaries and follow through on consequences.
 Doing so can actually help your teen or young adult feel secure, knowing that their home foundation isn’t going to shift depending on your mood or how badly they act out.

 - Help them remember – Use planners, checklists, external timers, and visible reminders to help your son or daughter remember their goals and track their progress.
-This keeps goals and projects top of mind and helps keep them on track and help you avoid nagging.
+This keeps goals and projects top of mind and helps keep them on track.
+It will also help you avoid nagging.

 - Share the responsibility – provide opportunities for your teen or young adult to have control and make positive choices in their life.
 Give them chores to do or have them cook dinner once a week.
 Teach your teen or young adult how to accomplish a task and share the joy of doing something well.